Philippine Competition Act: Philippine Competition Commission

 Arsenio Balisacan resigned from his post as Philippine Socioeconomic Planning Secretary and Director General of the National Economic and Development Authority to lead the Philippine Competition Commission.
 Guevarra left the Commission after he was appointed Senior Deputy Executive Secretary.
 He was replaced by lawyer Amabelle Asuncion.

+In February 2023, President Ferdinand Marcos Jr. appointed Michael Aguinaldo as the new Chairperson of the PCC, replacing former Chairperson Arsenio Balisacan.